daniel-clinton/JupyterNoteBookBlackJack/README.md

-# JupiterNoteBookBlackJack
+# JupyterNoteBookBlackJack
 Blackjack Game in Jupyter Notebook
 This is a Jupyter notebook.
 For more info: https://github.com/jupyter/notebook I used https://colab.research.google.com/ to run this!
-Have a great day!
+And have added a colab link that should run the notebook Have a great day!

 Sincerly Dan